aaronmsoto/sustainability-demos/carbon-accounting-demos/demo01-aws-carbon-data-lake/README.md

 If you go to AWS Step Functions and open the **cdl-data-pipeline-sfn** state machine, you should see an execution corresponding to the current date and time.

 If you click on that execution, you should see the workflow progressing and it will look like the following if it runs successfully.
-(depending on how fast you go through this step, the workflow may be complete already)
+(Depending on how fast you go through this step, the workflow may be complete already, as shown below.)

 ![Step Functions Execution Graph View for cdl-data-pipeline-sfn](assets/imgs/stepfunctions_cdl-data-pipeline-sfn.png)